sparkflows/sparkflows-docs/docs/aws/admin-guide/infrastructure-aws.rst

 Infrastructure Pre-requisites
 ----

-This document outlines the essential infrastructure pre-requisites needed to deploy Fire Insights on AWS.
+This document outlines the essential infrastructure pre-requisites needed to deploy Sparkflows on AWS.

 Memory
 ++++

-The memory pre-requisites needed to run Fire Insights:
+The memory pre-requisites needed to run Sparkflows:

 .. list-table::
    :widths: 10 20 30